consensuslayer/goblinbook/src/dispatching-asset-transfer.md

 ## Performing the Asset Transfer

 To do the bridge operation, we'll directly interact with the Union contracts through their ABI.
 We will use the Union [SDK](https://www.npmjs.com/package/@unionlabs/sdk) package to import some types and the required ABIs.
-The sdk provides both low-level bindings to various contracts, as well as backend clients and effects based on [effect.website](https://effect.website/).
+The SDK provides both low-level bindings to various contracts, as well as backend clients and effects based on [effect.website](https://effect.website/).

 For now we are going to use the raw bindings, to show what happens under the hood.
 To perform an asset transfer, we need to perform 3 distinct steps: